 Based on the conducted analysis, our project manager prepared a software development plan, a technology stack for the solution and initial architecture while also assembling the project backlog.
 This formed the foundation for what the engineering teams would need for efficient software development.

 Changes in patient data access laws are creating new opportunities for medical device development.
 Dive in this episode of Shine: a podcast by Star.

-As with many of our projects, our client didn’t want to create an in-house engineering unit at this stage as they were focused on business and product development.
-So we delivered a full, self-managed project team with all the necessary roles.
-This enabled them to free up their staff to focus on other critical areas.
+It’s important to note that, as with many of our projects, our client didn’t want to create an in-house engineering unit at this stage as they were focused on business and product development.
+So we delivered a full, self-managed project team with all necessary roles filled.

 - Product manager: lead project execution, manage scope, performance, schedule and compliance

-- Business analyst: turned the project vision into specifications for the software team
+- Business analyst: turned the product vision into specifications for the software team

 - Software engineers: implemented the solution, defined the final technology stack, design and architecture

-- UI/UX designers: worked on UX and detailed UI design taking account usability study outcomes in line with IEC 62366
+- UI/UX designers: worked on UX and detailed UI design focused on IEC 62366 ISO standards

 - DevOps: configured development tools and environments for solution delivery, also documented solution configuration, deployment and maintenance